veg/ogv-dating/README.md

 3. The resulting in-frame sequences were translated to amino-acids, mapping all ambiguous codons to `?` (e.g. `A-A`).

-4. A multiple sequence alignment (MSA) was generated from translated protein sequences using `muscle`
+4. A multiple sequence alignment (MSA) was generated from translated protein sequences using `mafft`

 5. Original codon sequences are mapped to aligned protein sequences using a script in `HyPhy`.
 Identical sequences (which do not contribute any information to phylogenetic analyses) are removed at this stage.